dottxt-ai/outlines/docs/cookbook/prompting-techniques/chain-of-thought.md

 The key idea is to guide the model to break down its thinking into smaller, logical steps, mimicking human problem-solving.
 By doing so, the model can tackle more complex problems and provide more accurate answers, as it's essentially "showing its work."

+Read more about this prompting technique in [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/abs/2406.06608).

 ## A worked example